apfurlan/PPJ_k8s_AWS_TF_AF/README.md

 The goal of this project provisioning a [MkDocs](https://www.mkdocs.org) application in a Kubernetes cluster hosted in AWS. (**Explain MkDocs**)The infrastructure will be created through the [Hashcorp Terraform](https://www.terraform.io). (**Explain Terraform**)

-THe applications will be deployed through the Declarative GitOps CD for Kubernetes [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)
+The applications will be deployed through the Declarative GitOps CD for Kubernetes [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)